thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

     The format of C8Y SmartREST message for config retrieval operation is: `526,<childid>,<config type>`.
 See [C8Y SmartREST doc](https://cumulocity.com/guides/reference/smartrest-two/#upload-configuration-file-with-type-526)<br/>
     Example: `526,child1,bar.conf`

-  2) C8Y config plugin: notifies the external device `child1` via MQTT to upload it's current configuration to the thin-edge device
+  2) C8Y config plugin: notifies the external device `child1` via MQTT to upload its current configuration to the thin-edge device

     Topic: `tedge/configuration/req/retrieve/{config type}/{childid}`<br/>
     Example: `tedge/configuration/req/retrieve/bar.conf/child1`<br/>
     TODO: Investigate and decide about topic structure and payload in scheduled prototype (https://github.com/thin-edge/thin-edge.io/issues/1307)

-  3) external device child1: Uploads configuration file to the thin-edge device with the HTTP filetransfer feature.
+  3) external device child1: Uploads configuration file to the thin-edge device with the HTTP file transfer feature.

     HTTP PUT request: `http://<ip address of thin-edge devicee>/tedge/tmpfiles`

-  4) The response from the HTTP filetransfer feature contains a _temporary URL_, that is later used to uniquely access that uploaded file.<br/>
+  4) The response from the HTTP file transfer feature contains a _temporary URL_, that is later used to uniquely access that uploaded file.<br/>
      Example for a _temporary URL_: `/tedge/tmpfiles/<random string>`

   5) external device child1: notifies the the plugin via MQTT about succeeded upload and the _temporary URL_.